-Sarah Pedersen, Ph.D., Assistant Professor of Psychiatry & Psychology at the University of Pittsburgh.
+Sarah Pedersen, Ph.D., Associate Professor of Psychiatry & Psychology at the University of Pittsburgh.
 Dr. Pedersen is a licensed clinical psychologist with a long-standing interest in treating and researching problematic substance use.
 Her primary research interests are focused on examining differences in how people experience the effects of alcohol in relation to decisions made while drinking and substance use behavior over time.
 She has integrated personality characteristics, environmental factors, and cognitions within this line of research to understand when and why people are at risk for alcohol problems.
 She is currently the principal investigator on two 5-year R01 (JAM Study, MARS Study) grants from the National Institute on Alcohol Abuse and Alcoholism (NIAAA) to conduct this line of research.

 Dr. Pedersen is committed to conducting research in understudied populations to decrease health disparities in alcohol and substance problems.
 In line with this, Dr. Pedersen is leading the JAM Study.
 JAM utilizes laboratory and naturalistic assessment techniques to investigate the associations between stress, discrimination, response to alcohol, and alcohol use in order to examine pathways of risk for Black/African American drinkers compared to White/European American drinkers.
 She is currently disseminating findings examining differences and similarities in risk and protective factors for Black and White drinkers from her recently completed ACE study.